erroronline1/caro/readme.md

     D-->F
 ```

 The integrity of a record can be checked from within.
 Each case has its own chain to enable [deletion](#record-deletion) without affecting others.
+Details on the record verification can also be viewed within the [regulatory evaluations and summaries](#regulatory-evaluations-and-summaries).

 [Content](#content)